criusxx/nervos-gitcoin/task11/README.md

 ###### 3, A screenshot of the console output immediately after you have successfully submitted a CKByte deposit to your Tron account on Layer 2.

 The first execution times out.
-Then I executed it again
+Then I executed it again and the query by command was successful.

 <img width="938" alt="task11_0" src="https://user-images.githubusercontent.com/86060421/130203555-11828488-fb5a-4fe7-9cf9-96cbd92f2974.png">